 Next, I moved on to Amalfi, and five participants from the Tuscany tour also joined me for back-to-back tours.
 I actually had two week-long tours here.
 I don’t usually run two tours in the same location one after the other, but last year, it became apparent that this is what my followers wanted, so I decided to offer this option.
 I was actually planning on leading a tour in Bologna, and that has been moved to May 2023.
 Amalfi is as different as Tuscany as it can get.
 The tour itself is a bit more physical thanks to all the hills!
 The weather was much warmer, long gone are the rolling hills and greenery of Tuscany, and the Chianti wine, replaced by the Mediterranean, curvy and hilly roads and limoncello!
 While our base was the town of Amalfi, we visited Ravello, Positano, Sorrento and enjoyed a day at sea, stopping in Capri for a short visit and lunch.
 We visited a winery at the slopes of Mt.
 Vesuvius, we had several cooking classes, learned to prepare ravioli Caprese, eggplant parmigiana, and a delicious gluten free lemon caprese cake, along with homemade pasta and potato croquettes.
 We had lunch under a lemon grove, toured the facilities, ate a lemon themed lunch, and drank our share of the yellow elixir beloved of this area.
 Our tummy and hearts were full.

-Browse the photo album below for some images of the first tour on the Amalfi Coast.
+Browse the Photo Gallery for some images of the tour on the Amalfi Coast.

 I will be running this tour again from April 28 – May 5, 2023.
 I decided to move it a bit earlier in the season as the weather during these last tours was far warmer than expected!
 Join us for some fun in Amalfi in 2023!
 Email me for more info.
 I don’t anticipate running a second Amalfi tour next spring, but perhaps fall?